averyrijos/about_avery_plus_resume/README.md

 I am a contradiction-centric systems consultant, ontological designer, and founder of PROMETHIVM Labs — an independent architecture and design think tank dedicated to crafting neuro-symbolic architectures that metabolize tension into structured, generative knowledge.

 I am a theorist and an engineer.
 A thinker and a doer.
 A philosopher and a scientist.
-An realist and a dreamer.
+A realist and a dreamer.

 My work is rooted in Ontopolitical Architectonics, my signature meta-cross-paradigm that reframes reality as a governed, malleable architecture — one built not only by material conditions but by narrative codes, affective and cognitive infrastructures, and mythogenic systems.
 I see imagination as sovereign, absence and error as generative, and contradiction as sacred design fuel.